 Confidential Assistance for Minnesota Judges

-So give us a call if:
+Give us a call if:

 - You are concerned about a stressful situation experienced by another judge, including personal or professional grief and loss, even though there may be no outward signs of distress.
 We can coach you on how to extend the hand of support.

 - You are concerned about behavior or conduct that is out of the ordinary or inappropriate.
-If you are seeing it, so are others and they’re talking about it.
+If you are seeing it, so are others, and they’re talking about it.
 No one benefits from a news story about a judge’s behavior.
 We can have a confidential conversation about possible responses.

-- You find yourself feeling unusually angry, sad, or uninterested in your work, or you are concerned about the amount you drink, gamble or any other behavior that you engage in to relieve stress.
+- You find yourself feeling unusually angry, sad, or uninterested in your work, or you are concerned about the amount you drink, gamble, or any other behavior that you engage in to relieve stress.

 - You see a lawyer who is exhibiting signs of impairment in court.
 LCL has developed a Desk Reference for Minnesota Judicial Officers that may be helpful in identifying concerns.